enketo/blog/_posts/2015-05-19-install-enketo.md

 ---

 This post describes how to setup a secure _production server_ running Enketo for use with e.g. ODK Aggregate or KoBoCAT on [DigitalOcean](https://m.do.co/c/9e43ccb8961a).
-It is meant to be a _living document_ that will continuously improve.
+It will be updated continuously to use the latest tools and recommended practices.
 Use the [forum](https://groups.google.com/forum/#!topic/enketo-users/XiTgHFll_nE) to discuss any issues or suggestions for improvement, or if you'd like to expand it with instructions for other hosting providers.

 ![Enketo Webform](../files/2015/05/webform.png "Enketo Webform")

 ### 1. Considerations

 **Installation is the easy part**.
-Maintaining a reliable server with close to **0% downtime** - especially when it becomes popular - is **a whole lot harder**.
+Maintaining a reliable server with close to **0% downtime** - especially when it becomes popular - is a whole lot harder.
 This document just provides a good starting point to launch a service, but does not help with running, troubleshooting and continuously updating a server.
 So before self-installing a production server, be prepared to spend a significant amount of time to run it afterwards.

 Self-installation for most people is going to be **far more expensive** than using a public supported service, even if that service is not free.
-The time required to install and maintain a server and the "cost" of the likely longer periods of downtime will normally outweigh any fee you would pay for a provided service. **If cost is the primary argument to self-install, it is probably not the right decision.** There are of course lots of good other reasons to want to run your own server!
+The time required to install and maintain a server and the "cost" of the likely longer periods of downtime will normally outweigh any fee you would pay for a provided service. **If cost is the primary argument to self-install, it is probably not the right decision.** There are of course lots of good other reasons to run your own server!

 ### 2. Create a public/private key pair